k1915361/django-model-api-server/README.md

 Therefore unzipping this file and saving as a folder is necessary.
 The data type is not a File or ZipFile but DJango's `TemporaryUploadedFile` with methods from `UploadedFile`, read the documentation.

-## Choosing python version for debugging

-VS Code

-`ctrl + shift + p`
-`>Python: Select Interpreter`
-Choose `Python 3.11.10 64-bit usr/bin/python`
-Or Choose the python version that have been used for the project development.

-Download extension:
-Python Debugger
-v2024.12.0
-Microsoft

-`ctrl + shift + p`
-Choose `Debug: Select and Start Debugging`
-Choose `Python Debugger: DJango`

-Add breakpoints to where you want to view variable content, instead of using print() function.

 ## What is the advantage of ASGI vs WSGI?

 ASGI's async does not speed up the throughput of CPU-bound processes.